Parth-Vasave/bubu/README.md

-# 💖 Sweetie's Grievance Portal 💖
+# 💖 Bubu's Grievance Portal 💖

 A super cute and playful React application where your girlfriend can submit her complaints when she's upset with you!
 Built with love, React, and Tailwind CSS.